hannorein/rebound/README.rst

   the OpenCL direct gravity summation module.

   This is a very simple implementation (see `gravity_opencl.c`).
-  Currently it only supports floating point precission.
+  Currently it only supports floating point precision.
 It also transfers the data back and forth from the GPU every timestep.
   There are considerable improvements to be made.
 This is just a proof of concept.
-Also note that the code required N to be a multiple of the workgrop size.
+Also note that the code required N to be a multiple of the workgroup size.

   You can test the performance increase by running:
   `make direct && ./rebound`, which will run on the CPU and